 Nearing shore the crowd starts forming forward to exit.
 A soon as the bow touches the jetty people are jumping off.
-We walk past the ticket office and clipboards and file into the walkway to the market on the other side.
+We walk past the ticket office and

 First there are the well lit shops of about 3 metres square.
-They sell clothing, sandals, eggs, plastic kitchen thingos.. anything.
+They sell clothing, sandals, eggs, plastic kitchen thingos., anything.